rmassidda/mcps-notes/chapters/ad-hoc-networks.md

 Where $H$ is the hop-length of the route to be returned, $R$ is a random number between 0 and 1, and $L$ is a constant at least twice the maximum wireless link propagation delay.

+Further improvements are:

-Further improvements could include limit the time-to-live of RREQ, automatically cut out intermediate hops that are no longer needed in a route and cache broken links to prevent their use in other routes.
+- Limit the time-to-live of RREQ
+- Automatically cut out intermediate hops that are no longer needed
+- Cache broken links to prevent their use in other routes

 The DSR packets are standard IP packets that uses special flags in the option header.